martinotecco/pc-remotecontrol-telegrambot/README.md

     <sup>(by doing this, the console will be invisible when executing commands from your Telegram bot)</sup> <br />
     click *start it* again and wait about 5/10 seconds<br />
     now you have to close the console <br />
+**11.** search for task scheduler in the search bar and click on *Task Scheduler* to open it <br />
+    in the top left corner click on *Action*, then choose *Create Task...* <br />
+    in the *General* insert the name of the task, use "bot_restart.ps1" if you want, since it's the name of the script the task will run based on the schedule, or you can give it the name you prefer <br />
 ⠀ <br />
 Done!
 You've set up the remote controller successfully. <br />
 You can now use the commands in the chat of your Telegram bot to remote control the computer. <br />